google/trillian/docs/claimantmodel/CoreModel.md

 <dt>Claimant<sup>CERT</sup></dt>
 <dd>Certificate Authority</dd>
 <dt>Believer<sup>CERT</sup></dt>
-<dd>User Agent (Browser)</dd>
+<dd>Web Browser</dd>
 <dt>Verifier<sup>CERT</sup></dt>
 <dd>Domain Owner</dd>
 <dt>Arbiter<sup>CERT</sup></dt>
-<dd>User Agent Vendor</dd>
+<dd>Browser Vendor</dd>
 </dl>

-The CA creates and signs a Certificate.
-The UA receives this cert when attempting to establish a secure connection to a domain, and proceeds with the connection only if it was signed by a CA that the Browser Vendor has blessed.
-In the event of a CA issuing bad certificates, the Browser Vendor can protect their users by removing the CA from the blessed set.
-The only party which can verify that a certificate was issued under authorization is the Domain Owner.

 The Browser has sufficient trust in the CA to employ a strategy of [Trust But Verify](#trust-but-verify), however this model alone does not provide a mechanism to ensure that any Statement<sup>CERT</sup> relied on by Believer<sup>CERT</sup> can be discovered by Verifier<sup>CERT</sup>.
-This is why Certificate Transparency was created.
+This is why Certificate Transparency was created; to allow verifiers to discover all of the certificates that have been believed.
 Using Logs to provide this discoverability is described in [Claimant Model: Logs](Logs.md).

 <!-- TODO(mhutchinson): Discuss Closed Loop Systems below and link to this. -->